aliiioo/Dataannotations/README.md

 # Dataannotations

-lets study with eachother ❤
+lets Learn with eachother ❤

-Dataannotations validation
+Dataannotations validation with example

 We use Dataannotations for the validation of the models that we have In fact, we can also use Fluent Validation